 Film - Animation

-- From the same year as Vanellope is Sophie from Rise of the Guardians, who is just the most adorable thing and tends to invoke I'm Taking Her Home with Me! in the audience.
+- Rise of the Guardians: Sophie is just the most adorable thing and tends to invoke I'm Taking Her Home with Me! in the audience.

-- Rapunzel from Tangled.
-Her mannerisms and personality make her the most adorable Disney Princess yet.
+- Tangled: Rapunzel.
+Her mannerisms and personality make her one of the most adorable Disney Princess.

 Film - Live Action